-On 1 December 1955 Karl Kast, equipped with ‘a revolver, more than 100 rounds of .38 calibre ammunition, a box of detonators and a satchel of home-made piping bombs’ murdered two prominent doctors at their practices on Wickham Terrace, Brisbane.
-Another doctor was injured and a local horse trainer had two fingers blown off as […]
+This blog post discusses sensitive topics, including death and terrorism, within a historical context.
+Reader discretion is advised.
+On 1 December 1955 Karl Kast, equipped with ‘a revolver, more than 100 rounds of .38 calibre ammunition, a box of detonators and a satchel of home-made piping bombs’ murdered two prominent doctors at their practices on […]

 Murphy’s Creek Railway Accident